Police say body is believed to be missing 59-year-old Baldwin woman

 Alexander’s closest family members live in California, and after not hearing from her, asked one of her friends in Maine to check on her, said sheriff’s Capt.
 Donald Goulet.

 Police met Alexander’s friend at the residence, and found nothing disturbed.
-Alexander left her house without her cell phone, and her car was also still parked outside, Goulet said.
+Alexander left her house without her cellphone, and her car was also still parked outside, Goulet said.

 Alexander’s family said she has an ongoing mental health diagnosis she was managing, but that in the past, she had disappeared for periods before, but always checked in.